 Changing the framing and the look-space direction will also give a different meaning.
 A subject who runs and has too much dead space behind, means that he is leaving swiftly.
 But if you put active space in front of it, then it would suggest that the subject is leaving with a goal or target in front.
 This may also mean the start of his journey.

 Either way, you can experiment on your own.
 Who knows?
 You might be able to discover something new, something fresh and never been known.
 Just bear in mind what the rule of space states – put some active space to where your subject is facing in order to capture the element of creativity.

 About the Author:

 Samanta Vis is a talented photographer.
-She writes about several subjects including tips and how-tos in the field of digital photography.
-If you want to know more about the proper photography posing, check out the photography poses and never be stuck in a single pose again.
+She writes about several subjects including tips and how-tos in the field of digital photography and photography poses.

 Like This Article?